FrancisBian/ECE-143-Project-Group-9/README.md

 # Analyzing Trends of Music Lyrics and Features Throughout the Decades

+## Problem
+Analyze the most popular songs of the last decades and understand how the songs change throughout the years in terms of genres, features, generations, lyrics, etc.

+## Summary
+The main goal of this project is to understand and analyze how the most popular songs change throughout the years.
+Starting from the 1960s, we focused on each year’s the most popular songs and try to answer questions such as:
+- How do the most frequent words in the songs change with decades?
+- How do popular genres change throughout the years?
+- Can we explain these changes by the sociopolitical status of the related era?
+How are these changes related to real life?

+The real-world application of this project is: it can help us understand the music trends and the changes in genres better.
+Also, it can provide some insights for other people who are in need to do feature extraction, model training, and recommendation systems in this field, etc.

+In conclusion, this project looks for relations between genres, intertextual connections, acoustic phenomena (track features), and the time.

+## Methodology
+> We created our dataset using Billboard, Lyrics Genius, and Spotify APIs.
+(More details in the next section.)

+> Cleaned the data, removed corrupted data-lyrics.

+> Conducted preliminary data analysis, recognised the data and explored some fun facts

 > analyzed the most popular songs of the last decades

 > understood how the songs change throughout the years in terms of genres, features, generations, lyrics, etc.